Strubeconometric/MasterThesis/README.md

 follow the instructions in the R script and run the code

-check the output folder for regression tables, descriptive tables, and illustrations
+check the output folder for regression tables, descriptive tables, and illustration